FOLLOW US

 Several factors that determine the length of treatment include:

-Although the duration of treatment is your choice, Liz Chelak, MSW, CCTSI, CRPS recommends a minimum of 6 months to complete the somatic regulation, processing, and integration steps of trauma therapy.
+AAlthough the duration of PTSD therapy in West Palm Beach is your choice, Liz Chelak, LCSW, CCTSI, CRPS, recommends a minimum of 6 months to complete the somatic regulation, processing, and integration steps of trauma therapy.

 Qualities to Look for in a Therapist